jesusrafaell/Personal-Web/README.md

 ## Personal-Website

-1.  **Create with Gatsby** <p align="left">
+1.  **Create with Gatsby**

     Gatsbyjs version of my personal website.
 This is still in early development and is not the live version of the site.

 2.  **Start developing.**